HOME SEARCH ALL TOPICS

 Coal yard horses

-In the early 20th century, shire horses used work at the Upper Holloway coal yard.
+In the early 20th century, large shire horses - also known as farm horses - used to work at the Upper Holloway coal yard.
 They used to parade at the Lord Mayor of London's show each year.
 My grandmother used to clean their horse brasses, polish their harnesses and make their plumes.

 Deliveries from the coal yard